chizuru-nina-yamauchi/chizuru-nina-yamauchi/README.md

 - ⚡ Fun fact: ...
 -->

-I`m currently learning Java in the online course, and trying to learn visual programming with Pure Data, and C ++/Juce to create Audio Plug-Ins by myself.
+I`m currently learning Java in the online course, and trying to learn by myself(YouTube tutorials) visual programming with Pure Data, and C ++/Juce to create Audio Plug-Ins.
 I'm a producer(singer-songwriter) as well, and I use Ableton Live Suit to produce my songs.
 My mother tongue is Japanese, and speak English and German as well(working on my Spanish slowly).
 Reach me out via [Linkedin](https://www.linkedin.com/in/chizuru-nina-yamauchi-3772b4116/) or other social media!